bolan9999/react-native-spring-scrollview/docs/en/V2/BasicContent.md

 ### Overview

 SpringScrollView is a high performance cross-platform  native bounces ScrollView for React Native.(iOS & Android).
 It is same as the ScrollView from React-Native, SpringScrollView simply renders all its react child components at once.
 That makes it very easy to understand and use.
+If you need a high-performance reused large list component , maybe [LargeList](https://bolan9999.github.io/react-native-largelist/#/) is a good choice.

 Keep in mind that SpringScrollViews must have a bounded height in order to work, since they contain unbounded-height children into a bounded container (via a scroll interaction).
 In order to bound the height of a ScrollView, either set the height of the view directly (discouraged) or make sure all parent views have bounded height.
 SpringScrollViews default have a `{flex:1}` style, please be sure its parent has abounded height.